Vincent-bot901/Fake-news-prediction/README.md

 # Fake-news-prediction

-Our project code for the final project in GDS.
+This repository contains the code for our final project in GDS.

+## Using our code

+To test the results of our code, follow these steps:

+1. Navigate to the "FakeNewsCorpus" dataset and locate the CSV file you want to use.
+2. Save the CSV file as "Data/bigdata/big.csv" in the project directory.

+Next, run the Jupyter notebook provided in the repository.
+This notebook contains the necessary preprocessing steps and model training code, so to see the results of our models you would simply have to run the entire Jupyter notebook file.

 ## Exploring the data

-In the folder dataexploration, we have all the files that we used to notice and visualise interesting throught out the dataset we have been provieded.
-These files can be run by simply cd in to the folder and runnning python filename.py.

-## Making models and preprocessing data

-To see the results we have shown in our report, you can simply run the jupyter notebook file.
-To do this we will first cd to the jupyter notebook folder and then run the the file.
-Make sure you have all the modules installed provided in requirments.txt.
+In the "dataexploration" folder, you'll find Python scripts that we used to explore and visualize the dataset.
+To run these scripts, navigate to the "dataexploration" folder in your terminal or command prompt and execute each script using Python (e.g., `python filename.py`).